What are Good Classes to Take Your Freshman Year of College?

 Most colleges require an English class as part of their graduation requirements.
 During your first year, you may want to cross this course off your list.
 Although each college offers different courses, generally you can find English composition, literature or interdisciplinary writing courses available to freshmen.

 When you’re looking at options for your freshman-year courses, the number of credits you sign up for needs to be part of the equation.
-You don’t want to sign up for too many credits, especially your first couple of quarters or semesters.
+You don’t want to sign up for too many credits, especially your first couple of quarters or semesters in your first time planning classes for your college general education.
 Your work and grades will surely suffer if you feel strained to keep up.
 Start with two or three classes and see how it feels.
+Your GPA is one very important grade calculation to keep track of when taking your required courses on campus, as it can dictate your college credits needed for your Bachelor's degree if not properly taken care of during your experience in college life.
+GPA is dependent on your grades and credit hours for each of your fundamental courses.
+With college also comes internships and opportunities, so plan your course load accordingly.

-It’s in your best interest to get to know your advisor well and meet with her often.
-She can help you plan your course load efficiently and give you helpful tips to assist you in becoming more successful in your college career.
+It’s in your best interest to get to know your academic advisor well and meet with them often.
+They can help you plan your course load efficiently and give you helpful tips to assist you in becoming more successful in your college career.
 An advisor can also guide you through the admissions process and keep an eye on your progress so you don’t miss valuable classes or information.
+Advisors can also help you plan your coursework and class schedule for future semesters, as well as needed changes in current semesters if something happens.